hlow24601/workplace_injuries/README.md

 https://www.osha.gov/severe-injury-reports

 ## Project overview
-1. To examine trends in workplace injuries leading to amputations in the construction industry; specifically by a) industry type, b) cause of injury, and c) seasonality
+1. To examine trends in workplace injuries leading to amputations in the construction industry; specifically by a) industry type (based on the NAICS), b) cause of injury, and c) seasonality
 2. As we will be comparing injuries by year, only full calender years will be considered in the analysis.
 Thus, 2024 data (which only covers incidents up to the month of April) will be excluded.

 ## Project dashboard
-A dashboard has been created using Tableau: [Link to tableau public](https://public.tableau.com/views/AmputationsintheConstructionIndustry2015-2023/Dashboard3?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+A dashboard has been created using Tableau: [Work-related Amputations in the Construction Industry, 2015 - 2023](https://public.tableau.com/views/AmputationsintheConstructionIndustry2015-2023/Dashboard3?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)